2/19/2025

 Chief Operating Officer

 Yeah.
-And I'd just add to what Roland said, we are building larger pads in the Western Hanesville to be able to come back and drill future wells.
+And I'll just add to what Roland said.
+We are building larger paths in the western high school to be able to come back and drill future wells.

 speaker